Humpheh/goboy/README.md

 update this save file every second while the game is running.

 ## Testing
-GoBoy currently passes all of the tests in Blargg's cpu_instrs test rom.
+GoBoy currently passes all of the tests in Blargg's `cpu_instrs` and `instr_timing` test roms.

 <img src="images/cpu-instrs.png" width="400">

-This rom is included in the source code along with a test to check the output is as expected (`instructions_test.go`).
+These roms are included in the source code along with a test to check the output is as expected (`instructions_test.go` and `timing_test.go`).
+These tests are also run on each commit.

 ## Contributing